ppy/osu-wiki/wiki/Help_Centre/en.md

 1. Open *osu!*.
 2. Go to the `Options` menu by clicking the button on the main menu, or hitting `Ctrl` + `O`.
 3. Type `release` into the quick-search bar.
 This will take you to the current release stream your client is using.
-4. Make sure it is set to either `Beta` or `Cutting Edge (Experimental)`.
-We recommend `Beta` for the best chance of stability in this situation.
+4. Make sure it is set to `Cutting Edge (Experimental)`.
-5. Restart the game client if you made any changes to the release stream to apply them.
+5. Click the restart button that appears at the bottom of the screen if you made any changes to the release stream to apply them.
-6. Reopen the game, enter `Options`, and click `Open osu! folder`.
+6. Go to the `Options`menu again and click `Open osu! folder`.
 7. Find the `Logs` directory in the window that opens.
 8. Select the log file required (the support representative will tell you which), and attach it to your ticket or upload it to a public filesharing service.